nmanley73/Project20/README.md

 analysis.py – See Python Code section above for details.

 Summary.txt – output of the summary of the dataset

+Stats.png - Statistics of the three Iris species of flower

 Iris_flower_dataset – Ronald Fisher’s dataset